-Finally, Oktoberfest again: We are looking forward to the (at least) 100 most beautiful moments of the biggest folk festival in the world.
+You should have experienced it at least once: We are looking forward to the 100 most beautiful moments of the biggest folk festival in the world.
 Let's go!

 1. How, from July, the festival grounds start to awaken from their slumber tent by tent, one booth at a time.